Cost: Tuition Fees for 2024: Home students £9,350 / Overseas students: £12,000

-Our MSc programme is taught either by distance learning or through residential blocks in one of the most imaginative environmental buildings in the UK, or in a mixture of the two.
+Our MRes programme is taught either by distance learning or through residential blocks in one of the most imaginative environmental buildings in the UK, or in a mixture of the two.

 What qualification will you receive?

-Successful completion of the programme MSc Sustainability and Adaptation at the Centre for Alternative Technology leads to the award of Master of Science (MSc) by UEL.
-The programme is also available to study as a Postgraduate Certificate and as a Postgraduate Diploma.
+Successful completion of the programme MRes Sustainability and Adaptation at the Centre for Alternative Technology leads to the award of Master of Science (MSc) by UEL.

 Why study at CAT?

 Studying at the Centre for Alternative Technology (CAT) is a truly unique experience.
-For the past 40 years CAT has been at the forefront of the environmental movement, pioneering low-carbon living and renewable technology.
+For nearly 50 years CAT has been at the forefront of the environmental movement, pioneering low-carbon living and renewable technology.
 At the Graduate School of the Environment (GSE), students benefit from our extensive practical and academic knowledge, graduating with the skills needed to become leading players in the sustainability sector.
 Find out more about our facilities here.

 Immersive learning environment